MrAhmedElsayed/image-processing-api-egfwd/README.md

 There is more than that !!

-I create a front-end for this App
+I create a Landing Page for this App
 Please Visit:

 http://127.0.0.1:3000/

-you will see Awesome Message to start demo
+you will see an Awesome Message to start demo

 ## Optimizations